trothr/blog/Richard/2020/20200418-birthday-parade.md

 is better.
 As much as I miss her, I would not want to take that away.
 The day will come when the lot of us will be there with her and with Jesus.

+It's common for people to ask, "how are you?".
+It's common for us who grieve to respond, "okay".
+The goal is us who grieve to be able to say, "good".
+Can't say that I've passed that mile-marker, but today was definitely "good".

 I'm sitting here with a pile of cards and notes (haven't yet been able to read them all!) and a full heart.